 What do I do if the seedlings turn yellow within a week?

-Yellowing within a week usually indicates overwatering (the most likely reason in the Dominican climate) or a pH shifted by highly alkaline irrigation water.
+Yellowing within a week usually indicates excess watering (the most likely reason in the Dominican climate) or a pH shifted by very alkaline irrigation water.
 Check that the tray drains well and review the pH of the irrigation water: if it exceeds 7.5, adjust it with citric or nitric acid to pH 6.0 - 6.5 before watering.